-Durr, a trucker and outspoken critic of “totalitarian” “democrat policies,” was citing these things as reasons for truckers leaving.
+Durr, a trucker and outspoken critic of “totalitarian” and “democrat policies,” was citing these things as reasons for truckers leaving.
 So perhaps we should take a fresh look?
 On the heels of what many truckers in Australia and the U.S. call an outright assault on our unalienable rights, a Jersey trucker spent $153.
 This trucker won over this very matter, “BIG GOVERNMENT.”

 “Logistics companies in industries ranging from trucking to warehouses are warning that President Joe Biden’s vaccine mandate will cause further supply chain backlogs.”
 (Bloomberg)

-We won’t put a fact check label on this because we have seen with our own eyes how trucking crushing regulations have caused truckers to cut corners so they can place food on the table.
+We won’t put a fact-check label on this because we have seen with our own eyes how trucking-crushing regulations have caused truckers to cut corners so they can place food on the table.
 According to those who run and work for the trucking industry, we can’t agree with something reported as false when it’s palpably, at least partially true.